chinamike65/hugo-tuolesi/content/book6/book6en.md

 If one wants to know that all Buddhas in the three worlds should observe the nature of the Dharma realm, everything is created only by the mind

-2. Consciousness-only understanding of Tao
+2. Mind-only understanding of Dharma

-The Consciousness-Only School believes that the Tao is divided into the five Taos of Shravaka, the five Taos of karmic perception, and the five Taos of Mahayana.
+The Mind-Only School believes that the Tao is divided into the five Taos of Shravaka, the five Taos of karmic perception, and the five Taos of Mahayana.

-3. Consciousness-only understanding of fruit
+3. Mind-only understanding of fruit

-For the understanding of the fruit, the Consciousness-Only School believes that there is the fruit of the sravaka, the fruit of the karma, and the fruit of the Buddha.
+For the understanding of the fruit, the Mind-Only School believes that there is the fruit of the sravaka, the fruit of the karma, and the fruit of the Buddha.

 Acknowledging that there is residual nirvana, no residual nirvana, and no abiding nirvana.